Vanilla Bayesian Optimization Performs Great in High Dimensions: The Locality Issue

 \subsection{Theory: Non-existence of the Boundary Issue}

-To prove that \ei{} will never prefer a point with maximal variance under the proposed setup, we first restate the formal definition of \ei{}: For a noiseless function, the next point $\bm{x}_*$, where $y_{max}$ is the maximal objective function value observed so far, as where $Z = (\mu(\bm{x}) - y_\text{max})/\sigma(\bm{x})$, and $\phi$ and $\Phi$ are the PDF and CDF of the standard Gaussian, respectively.
-Note that we are considering a maximization problem.
+To prove that \ei{} will never prefer a point with maximal variance under the proposed setup, we first restate the formal definition of \ei{}:

+where $y_{max}$ is the maximal objective function value observed so far, $Z = (\mu(\bm{x}) - y_\text{max})/\sigma(\bm{x})$, and $\phi$ and $\Phi$ are the PDF and CDF of the standard Gaussian, respectively.
+Hence, for a noiseless function the next point $\bm{x}_*$ to query is Note that we are considering a maximization problem.
 Lastly, we denote the mean of the GP by $c$.

 \begin{proposition} Assume that $y_\text{max} > c$, $\mathbf{K} = \bm{I}$ and that the candidate query $\bm{x}_*$ correlates with at most one observation.
 Then, the correlation $\rho^* = \sigma_f^{-2}k(\bm{x}_*, \bm{x}_\text{inc})$ between the next query $\bm{x}_* =\argmax_{\bm{x}\in \mathcal{X}} \ei{}(\bm{x})$ and $\bm{x}_\text{inc}$ satisfies